We are not accepting applications for Fall 2022. Our next recruitment cycle begins in Fall 2022 for Fall 2023 admission.

 Students, in addition to becoming highly trained theatre practitioners, must also demonstrate the ability to understand the conceptual basis of their art and to be able to articulate that understanding to others.
 Toward this end, the department will recruit and develop graduate students who can serve, along with faculty and staff, as role models for undergraduate students whose BA and BFA programs of study are integrally connected with the graduate programs.
 Assistantships also offer students teaching opportunities in the theatre department.

 The Theatre for Young Audiences track of the Theatre MFA program requires 6 credit hours of core courses and 26 credit hours of specialization courses to be completed following a yearly schedule in addition to a thesis and an internship.
-The electives can be chosen (with instructor approval) from existing courses in the MFA tracks in Acting and Theatre for Young Audiences.
+The electives can be chosen (with instructor approval) from existing courses in other MFA tracks in Theatre.
 Because allowed electives are both two- and three-credit-hour courses, the course of study shows a sliding number of credits for electives.
 Consequently, although 61 credit hours are required, a student may graduate with as many as 65 credit hours.
 Students earning the degree are expected to demonstrate proficiency in their area of specialization.

 Total Credit Hours Required: 61 Credit Hours Minimum beyond the Bachelor's Degree